componentjs/guide/component/api.md

 Show the dependency tree of the current component.

-## open

-Open specific pages in the browser.
-View `component open -h` for all the options.

 ## outdated

 Checks for any outdated __pinned__ dependencies.
 This is more suited for apps.